Leanne CHANG 張皪元

-Dr. Leanne Chang is Associate Professor in the Department of Communication Studies and Co-director of the Centre for Media and Communication Research at the School of Communication at Hong Kong Baptist University.
+Dr. Leanne Chang is an Associate Professor in the Department of Communication Studies at Hong Kong Baptist University.

 Leanne’s research focuses on health communication.
 Her research concentrates on three areas of inquiry: technology and health, culture and health, and public deliberation on public health measures.
 She has taken a social psychological approach to examining health information behaviors, impacts of m-health interventions on personal health management, and the link between social media use and psychological well-being.
 She has also taken a cultural approach to exploring the importance of cultural values in shaping individuals’ health beliefs and health practices.
 She has published with interdisciplinary colleagues, postgraduate students, and undergraduate students in communication and information science journals such as Journal of Communication, Communication Theory, Health Communication, International Journal of Medical Informatics, Computers in Human Behavior, Telematics & Informatics, and Qualitative Health Research.
-She serves on the editorial board of Journal of Women & Aging and Journal of Information Society.
+She currently serves on the editorial board of Health Communication, Journal of Women & Aging, Journal of International and Intercultural Communication, and Journal of Information Society.